dzvancuks/PipeClient/PipeClient/ReadMe.txt

 3. Generate Object.proto into pb.h and pb.cc files

 TODO:
-make custom build step for Object.proto to generate pb.h and pb.cc files
+- make custom build step for Object.proto to generate pb.h and pb.cc files
+- add variability using new ClassB
+- make "deep serialization" for custom classes, one way is to use protobuf for ClassA

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: